 The Product Management System is the lifeblood of your business.
 Today’s admins need advanced eCommerce product management out-of-the-box to create a compelling shopping experience.

-When assessing store functionality, it’s crucial to consider features and functions like the bulk product upload (CSV, Excel files), categorization, advanced features (i.e., wish list, product comparison, recently viewed), shipping options, and dynamic filters (i.e., sorting, price range, color, size, location, etc.).
+When assessing store functionality to make the best eCommerce platforms, it’s crucial to consider features and functions like the bulk product upload (CSV, Excel files), categorization, advanced features (i.e., wish list, product comparison, recently viewed), shipping options, and dynamic filters (i.e., sorting, price range, color, size, location, etc.).
 The more power the admin has to design a robust, dynamic store, the more opportunities to maximize revenue.

 - Can you create different categories and easily map products to them?

-- Does the platform allow you to map different shipping options with individual products?
+- Does the platform allow you to map other shipping options with individual products?

 - Can you bulk upload high-res product images?

-- Are you able to create product variations and combinations based on color, size, etc.?
+- Can you create product variations and combinations based on color, size, etc.?

 7. eCommerce Platform Security

 Website security concerns are paramount in the digital age.
-Not only are there stringent global laws protecting consumer privacy, but a security breach can damage one of your most important assets: trust.
+Not only are there stringent global laws protecting consumer privacy, but a security breach can damage one of your most essential assets: trust.

-Security issues aren’t your fault, but they are, sadly, relatively common.
+Security issues aren’t your fault, but they are relatively common.
 A recent study shows the top types of online eCommerce frauds are identity theft (71%), phishing (66%), and account theft (63%).
-And in our research, we’ve found that security issues in the IT industry and entertainment industry are by far the most serious capability concerns at 51% and 44%, respectively, over things like digital vision and strategy.
+And in our research, we’ve found that security issues in the IT and entertainment industries are the most severe capability concerns at 51% and 44%, respectively, over things like digital vision and strategy.

 Because you’re handling so much sensitive data, you must take a critical look at the security credentials of the eCommerce platform you’re considering for current needs and future growth.
 While all have some degree of protection built-in, many also offer extra security options like monitoring for DDoS attacks and fraud protection.

-Also, check to see that the platform you select is Payment Card Industry (PCI) compliant.
-This set of requirements ensures that companies processing or transmitting credit card information maintain a secure environment.
+Also, check that the platform you select is Payment Card Industry (PCI) compliant.
+These requirements ensure that companies processing or transmitting credit card information maintain a secure environment.
 For example, we’re a PCI DSS Level 1 certified service provider — the highest level of certification for a service provider.
 This type of commitment by a provider signals a commitment to your data and security.